-If you’ve been told you can’t buy a home because of your credit, you’ve likely been given a half-truth.
-The full truth is this: a poor credit history makes mortgage approval harder, more expensive, and slower — but for most people, it does not make it impossible.
+If you’ve been told you can’t buy a home because of your bad credit history, you’ve likely been given a half-truth.
+The full truth is this: a poor credit history makes traditional mortgage approval harder, more expensive, and slower — but for most people, it does not make it impossible.

 Short Answer: Can You Buy a House With Bad Credit in BC?

-Yes, you can buy a home in British Columbia with bad credit, but it typically requires a strategic 2 to 5-year recovery plan.
+Yes, you can buy a home in British Columbia with bad credit, but it typically requires a strategic 2 to 5-year recovery plan to get approved for a mortgage loan.
 While major banks (A-lenders) generally require a credit score of 680 or higher, you can achieve homeownership sooner by following these three primary paths:

-The most effective strategy is to work with a specialized mortgage broker to settle outstanding collections, reduce credit utilization below 30%, and save aggressively using the BC First-Time Home Buyer and FHSA programs.
+The most effective strategy is to work with a specialized mortgage broker to settle outstanding collections like a car loan, reduce credit utilization below 30%, and save aggressively using the BC First-Time Home Buyer and FHSA programs.

 The rest of this guide walks you through how Canadian lenders evaluate your creditworthiness, what minimum scores are required at each lending tier, which programs and alternative financing options exist in BC, and how to build a step-by-step recovery plan tailored to your timeline.